RackManage/agent/docs/service.md

 FLAGS
   -f, --force            Force the installation without confirmation -t, --trigger=<value>  When to trigger the service (login, boot).
-Admin permissions required for boot trigger.
+Sudo permissions required for boot trigger.

 DESCRIPTION
   Installs the agent service